For developers & vibe coders

 List the account's recent video projects. | 0 |

 make_video is the one-shot path.
-A short render is 15 credits; multi-scene editor ads cost more — preflight with GET /api/editor/:slug/autopilot/cost.
+A short render is 15 credits; a 5-scene editor ad is ~28 (a credit is $0.99, less in bulk) — preflight the exact figure with GET /api/editor/:slug/autopilot/cost, or pass dry_run to price a job for free.

 Bringing your own media is free: upload_video drops your footage onto the timeline, and set_product / set_logo / set_closing_image add your brand.
 Beyond this curated set, the MCP also exposes the full granular editor — scenario, per-scene prompts, narration, voice and music — so the agent can direct an ad end to end.
 See the @hubfluencer/mcp tool list for everything.